Looking for motorcycle boots can be a real struggle.

 TCX have created a boot for ladies that is retro-inspired.
-It is the perfect boot for those cafe-racer/custom bike riders that want a boot that looks great on and off the bike.
+It is the perfect boot for those cafe-racer bike riders that want a boot that looks great on and off the bike.

-It isn’t just style over substance though, the toe/heel counter and ankle insert provide solid protection and the extra piece of leather acting as a shift pad mean you won’t wear through the boots anytime soon.
+It isn’t just style over substance, though.
+The toe/heel counter and ankle insert provide solid protection, and the extra piece of leather acting as a shift pad means you won’t wear through the boots anytime soon.

-The footbed is replaceable for when that wears out and the rubber outer sole provides great grip.
+The footbed is replaceable when it wears out, and the rubber outer sole provides excellent grip.

 Comfort wins out among reviewers, with many saying they often wear the boots as regular boots when out and about, and the waterproof liner is a great touch also noted as effective.

-In kevlar ladies jeans or leggings it’s not so bad as you have a bit more flexibility, but I imagine with textile or leather trousers it would leave you a bit out of breath and frustrated.
+In kevlar ladies’ jeans or leggings, it’s not so bad as you have a bit more flexibility, but I imagine it would leave you a bit out of breath and frustrated with textile or leather trousers.

 - Ankle and Toe protection

-- Bit difficult to put on, could do with an ankle zip to make this easier
+- Bit challenging to put on could do with an ankle zip to make this easier

 Alpinestars SMX-6 V2

-Alpinestars are an Italian manufacturer that has been producing racing performance gear since the 1960s.
+Alpinestars are an Italian manufacturer producing racing performance gear since the 1960s.

-The SMX-6 boots are track and street performance boots that are built to very high standards for both comfort and protection.
+The SMX-6 boots are track and street performance boots built to very high standards for comfort and protection.

-There is protection in all necessary zones, including calf, heel, shin, ankle and toe sliders for those who plan to lean their bike as far as they can.
+There is protection in all necessary zones, including calf, heel, shin, ankle and toe sliders for those who plan to lean their bike as far as possible.

 There is also a steel shank in the insole for overall foot protection.

-A removable footbed can be washed and a breathable liner keeps your feet nice and cool while the suede material used keeps the foot from slipping inside the boot.
+A removable footbed can be washed, a breathable liner keeps your feet nice and cool, while the suede material keeps the foot from slipping inside the boot.

-The key thing here is to order at least one size up as they do come up small; further to which the sizing around the calf is exceptionally small.
+The key thing here is to order at least one size up as they come up small, further to which the sizing around the calf is exceptionally small.

-The idea is that the boots are built to the female form, which is brilliant, however, they seem to exclude an awful lot of women who are not Italian models.
+The idea is that the boots are built to the female form, which is brilliant; however, they seem to exclude many women who are not Italian models.

 - Great for the track and sports riding